vishnumeerut/interview-prep/JavaScript/Basics & Fundamentals/shallow-deep-copy.md

 **`shallow copy`** Copies only the first level of an object.
 Nested objects still refer to the same memory.

-**`deep copy`** Creates a complete independent clone of the object, including all nested structures.
+**`deep copy`** Creates a complete independent clone of the object, including all nested structures...

 ### ✅ Example